 WEEKLY DIOCESAN BULLETIN

-RESURRECTIONAL TROPARION - TONE EIGHT: You descended from on high, O Merciful One!
-You accepted the three-day burial to free us from our sufferings.
-O Lord, our Life and Resurrection: Glory to You!
+RESURRECTIONAL TROPARION - TONE EIGHT: Thou didst descend from on high, O Merciful One!
+Thou didst accept the three day burial to free us from our sufferings!
+O Lord, our Life and Resurrection: Glory to Thee!

 RESURRECTIONAL KONTAKION - TONE EIGHT: By rising from the tomb You raised the dead and resurrected Adam.
 Eve exults in Your Resurrection, and the world celebrates Your rising from the dead, O greatly Merciful One!

 KONTAKION TO THE MARTYRS ONESIPHORUS AND PORPHYRIUS – TONE TWO: The pair of glorious martyrs, Onesiphorus and Porphyrius, endured their suffering with strength, dashing down to the earth the arrogance of the enemy, and shining with the grace of the uncreated Trinity; together with the angels, they unceasingly pray for us all.